 A herp vet should treat an infection at the first sign of redness and swelling.

-Both internal and external parasites are common among pet tortoises, but internal parasites (worms) are more likely to cause septicemia because they’re harder to identify.
+Internal and external parasites are common among pet tortoises, but internal parasites (worms) are more likely to cause septicemia because they’re harder to identify.

 Parasites can cause wounds, which allow bacteria to enter and infect the blood.
 Also, parasitic infections weaken the body’s immune system.